 - The other wants to put you down.
 He may be afraid of you as a competitor, or you are simply uncomfortable with him.
 Of course, he can not admit both of these things, so he pretends to be very good with you.

 If all the mendacious praise

-In some Company has become a fatal Harmiesucht naturalized.
-One finds everything right and great, what is "done".
+In some Company has become a fatal Harmiesucht natural.
+You will find everything right and great, what is "done".
 Criticism is something negative that discourages others.
 So first of all "build" people with praise before you can start telling yourself what you really think about their performance: nothing.

 This mendacity has serious consequences.
 It is less and less possible to actually praise and actually practice constructive criticism.
-Because everyone wonders what the boss really means when he says, "We've had a great year, everyone has done a first-class job, and I sincerely wanted to thank you for that." - Is everything really well or is there a colossal wave of redundancies?
+Because everyone wonders: What does the boss really mean when he says, "We have a great year behind us.
+All have done first-class work without exception.
+For that, I sincerely wanted to thank you. "- Is everything really well or is there a colossal wave of redundancies?

 "Great for your circumstances"

-Particularly perfidious are also compliments, which are provided with the addition: "for your circumstances" or "for you".
+Compliments are also particularly perfidious, which are provided with the addition: "for your circumstances" or "for you".
 A wonderful lecture - for your circumstances.
 Objectively the thing was terrible, but since you are completely incompetent, a terrible lecture "for your circumstances" is still wonderful.

-There's a simple way of countering it: you call your name's demeaning.
-In doing so, you should calm things up a bit.
+There is a simple way of countering: you call your name's demeaning.
+You should calm the matter a little bit.
 You will learn more about the "interpreter technique" under the keyword "the poison tongue".
 Here only so much: